peterhurford/vowpal_platypus/README.md

 # Train a logistic regression model on Titanic survival.
 # The `run` function will automatically generate a train - test split.
-results = logistic_regression(name='Titanic', # Gives a name to the model file.
+run(logistic_regression(name='Titanic', # Gives a name to the model file.
                         passes=40,      # How many online passes to do. quadratic='ff', # Generates automatic quadratic features.
                         l1=0,           # L1 and L2 Regularization
+                        l2=0.01),
-                              l2=0.01).run('titanic/data/titanic.csv', # File with the data
+    'titanic/data/titanic.csv',         # File with the data
     line_function=process_line,         # Function to process each line of the file evaluate_function=auc)              # Function to evaluate results
 ```

 This produces a Titanic survival model with an AUC of 0.8525 in 0.44sec.
 That score is enough to get into the Top 100 on the leaderboard.